 How can I afford to pay for my child’s care?

-If your childe suffered a neurological birth injury, you may be able to apply for help from Florida’s Neurological Injury Compensation Association.
+If your childe suffered a neurological birth injury, you may be able to apply for help from Florida’s Neurological Injury Compensation Association (NICA).
 For eligible families, this organization can help with compensation without having to go through the process of litigation.

 Who is liable for damages?